-In this mission, you will learn how to work with the Jupyter console, an enhanced Python interpreter.
+In this lesson, you will learn how to work with the Jupyter console, an enhanced Python interpreter.
 You will learn about things like using Jupyter magics, pasting in code, and more.

 Generally, it's useful to use the shell in situations where you need to quickly test some code you're writing.
 This happens frequently when you're writing data analysis scripts.
 It can also be used to quickly explore datasets and do basic analysis.
 Another use case is prototyping code before later saving it to a script file.